linode/terraform-provider-linode/docs/resources/lke_cluster.md

     # externally managed node pools from being deleted.
     external_pool_tags = [local.external_pool_tag]

-    # Due to Terraform/LkE limitations, the cluster must be
+    # Due to certain restrictions in Terraform and LKE,
-    # defined with at least one node pool.
+    # the cluster must be defined with at least one node pool.
     pool {
         type  = "g6-standard-1"
         count = 1